TITLE 77: PUBLIC HEALTH

 "Filtration" means a process for removing particulate matter from water by passing through porous media.

-"Groundwater Under the Influence" means surface water or water obtained from a well or a collector which is not in compliance with the Illinois Water Well Construction Code.
+"Groundwater Under the Influence" means surface water or water obtained from a well or a collector that is not in compliance with the Illinois Water Well Construction Code.

-"Maximum Contaminant Level" means the maximum permissible level of contaminant in water which is delivered to the free flowing outlet of the ultimate user of a public water system, except in the case of turbidity, where the maximum permissible level is measured at the point of entry to the distribution system.
+"Maximum Contaminant Level" or "MCL" means the maximum permissible level of contaminant in water that is delivered to the free flowing outlet of the ultimate user of a public water system, except in the case of turbidity, in which the maximum permissible level is measured at the point of entry to the distribution system.
 Contaminants added to the water under circumstances controlled by the user are excluded from this definition.

-"Non-Transient Non-Community System" means a non-community water system which regularly serves the same 25 or more persons at least 6 months a year.
+"Non-Transient Non-Community System" means a non-community water system that regularly serves the same 25 or more persons at least 6 months a year.

 "Person" means any individual, group of individuals, association, trust, partnership, corporation, person doing business under an assumed name, county, municipality, the State of Illinois or any political subdivision or department thereof, or any other entity.

-"Potential Primary Source" means any unit at a facility or site not currently subject to a removal or remedial action which:
+"Potential Primary Source" means any unit at a facility or site not currently subject to a removal or remedial action that:

 is utilized for the landfilling, land treating, surface impounding or piling of any hazardous or special waste that is generated on the site or at other sites owned, controlled or operated by the same person; or

 "Potential Route" means abandoned and improperly plugged wells of all kinds, drainage wells, all injection wells, including closed loop heat pump wells, and any excavation for the discovery, development or production of stone, sand or gravel.
-(Section 3.58 of the Environmental Protection Act (Ill.
-Rev. Stat.
-1991, ch.
-111 1/2, par.
-1003.58) [415 ILCS 5/3.58])
+[415 ILCS 5/3.58]

-"Potential Secondary Source" means any unit at a facility or a site not currently subject to a removal or remedial action, other than a potential primary source, which:
+"Potential Secondary Source" means any unit at a facility or a site not currently subject to a removal or remedial action, other than a potential primary source, that:

-stores or accumulates at any time more than 25,000 gallons above ground, or more than 500 gallons below ground, of petroleum, including crude oil or any fraction thereof which is not otherwise specifically listed or designated as a hazardous substance; or
+stores or accumulates at any time more than 25,000 gallons above ground, or more than 500 gallons below ground, of petroleum, including crude oil or any fraction thereof that is not otherwise specifically listed or designated as a hazardous substance;

 stores or accumulates pesticides, fertilizers, or road oils for purposes of commercial application or for distribution to retail sales outlets; or stores or accumulates at any time more than 50,000 pounds of any de-icing agent; or

-"Public Water System" means a system for the provision to the public of piped water for human consumption, if the system has at least 15 service connections or regularly serves an average of at least 25 individuals daily at least 60 days per year.
-The term Public Water System includes any collection, treatment, storage and distribution facilities under control of the operator of such system and used primarily in connection with such system and any collection or pretreatment storage facilities not under such control which are used primarily in connection with such system.
+"Public Water System" or "PWS" means a system for the provision to the public of piped water for human consumption, if the system has at least 15 service connections or regularly serves an average of at least 25 individuals daily at least 60 days per year.
+The term public water system includes any collection, treatment, storage and distribution facilities under control of the operator of the system and used primarily in connection with that system and any collection or pretreatment storage facilities not under the operator's control that are used primarily in connection with the system.

 "Sanitary Survey" means an on-site inspection of the water source, facilities, equipment, operation, and maintenance of a public water system for the purpose of evaluating their adequacy for producing and distributing safe drinking water.